amperity/amperity-docs/amperity_datagrid/source/destination_airship.rst

           :class: no-scaled-link
      - The public key to use for PGP encryption.

-       .. important:: Amperity will |ext_airship_pgp| on behalf of the customer.
+       .. important:: Amperity will `generate the PGP credentials <https://docs.airship.com/guides/messaging/user-guide/audience/segmentation/sftp-upload/#generate-a-secure-key-for-airship>`__ |ext_link| on behalf of the customer.

 .. destination-airship-get-details-end